hanjingo/doc/DB/transaction.md

 Durability ensures that, once a transaction has been committed, that transaction's updates do not get lost, even if there is a system failure.

+### Data Integrity

+Data integrity is defined as the data contained in the database is both correct and consistent.
+For this purpose, the data stored in the database must satisfy certain procedures (rules).
+The data in a database must be correct and consistent.

+### Data Security

+Data security refers to the prevention of data from unauthorized users.
+It is only allowed to access the data by the authorized users.

 ## Concurrent execution